-m.
+q.
 Severance pay:

-The Company's liability for severance pay is calculated pursuant to Israeli Severance Pay Law based on its employees' most recent monthly salaries, multiplied by their number of years of employment, or a portion thereof, as of the balance sheet date.
-This liability is fully provided for by monthly deposits for insurance policies and by an accrual.
+The Company's liability for severance pay is calculated pursuant to Israeli Severance Pay Law based on its employees' most recent monthly salaries, multiplied by the number of years of their employment, or a portion thereof, as of the balance sheet date.
+This liability is fully provided for by monthly deposits in insurance policies and by an accrual.